 Trolling is the act of driving around while pulling lures out behind the boat.
 It can be extremely productive when conditions are right, especially when mackerel and other species are seen feeding on the surface.
 Prime targets are king mackerel, Spanish mackerel, and false albacore.
 Trolling way offshore will produce dolphin and blackfin tuna.

 Species available on offshore charters in Siesta Key

 Anglers fishing the offshore waters of Siesta Key can expect to catch quite a few different species, depending on the time of year and current conditions.
-Most of these species can be caught bottom fishing and a few will be landed trolling.
+Most of these saltwater game fish species can be caught bottom fishing and a few will be landed trolling.

 Grouper are king when it comes to offshore fishing in the Sarasota and Siesta Key region.
 There are two major grouper species, red and gag.
 Scamp grouper are caught as well.
 Gag grouper fight the hardest and some anglers consider them to be the best eating.
 Gag grouper will also move closer to shore than other grouper species.

 Red grouper are more widespread than gag grouper.
 They fight hard and are fantastic eating.
 Red grouper are not really fussy and will readily take cut bait.
 They are often found in areas of hard bottom known as “swiss cheese” and coral as opposed to wrecks, which the gag grouper prefer.

 Scamp grouper are the smallest of the three groupers, but are fantastic to eat.
 They are caught in the same areas as other bottom fish, normally out in deeper water on the longer charters.